BoredManCodes/Janet/README.md

-A remake of [Prism Bot](https://github.com/BoredManCodes/Prism-Bot) based off Inquiry an awesome poll bot
+A remake of [Prism Bot](https://github.com/BoredManCodes/Prism-Bot) based off Inquiry, an awesome poll bot written in Python using the dis-snek library